John Westcott (footballer)

 John Westcott (born 31 May 1979) is an English retired professional footballer.

 Biography

-Westcott began his career playing for Brighton & Hove Albion in the Football League, before playing non-league football for Eastbourne Borough, Horsham, Tonbridge Angels, Horsham YMCA, and Redhill.
+Westcott began his career playing for Brighton & Hove Albion in the Football League.
+After this, he also played the non-league football category for Eastbourne Borough, Horsham, Tonbridge Angels, Horsham YMCA, and Redhill.

-In April 2021, he was awarded man of the match for Sands United Brighton and Hove after scoring a 40-yard screamer vs Sussex Dynamos.
+In April 2021, he gained the award, "Man of the Match" for Sands United Brighton and Hove, after scoring a 40-yard screamer vs Sussex Dynamos.